bclins/bclins.github.io/fall24/math121/notes.md

 ### Fri, Dec 6

-Today we talk some more about choosing the right techniques in statistics.
+Today we talked some more about choosing the right inference techniques in statistics.

 * **Workshop:** [Choosing the right technique](http://people.hsc.edu/faculty-staff/blins/StatsExamples/ChoosingRightTechnique2.pdf)